ThasianX/Personal-Notes/Books/Rich Dad Poor Dad/notes.md

     - Learn to manage risk
     - My house is a liability
     - Financial self-reliance
-    - Write strong business and financial plans so I can create jobs
+    - Write strong business and financial plans so you can create jobs
     - There is a difference between being poor and being broke.
 Broke is temporary.
 Poor is eternal
     - Money is power
 - Poor people think